Community Supported Agriculture

 Many times, the idea of shared risk is part of what creates a sense of community among members, and between members and the farmers.
 If a hailstorm takes out all the peppers, everyone is disappointed together, and together they cheer on the winter squash and broccoli.
 Most CSA farmers feel a great sense of responsibility to their members, and when certain crops are scarce, they make sure the CSA gets served first.
 Still, it is worth noting that very occasionally things go wrong on a farm.
 We promise to work hard, and grow the very best vegetables we know how.
 We have a strong belief in “community” and feel this is where we fit within ours.

-Fruit: At this time we do not have berries or producing fruit trees on the farm, but we do occasionally purchase bulk fruit when it is available locally, and make it available fo purchase during CSA pickup.
+Fruit: At this time we do not have berries or producing fruit trees on the farm, but we source local fruit from other farmers, and make it available for purchase during CSA pickup.

 Bedding plants and transplants: We have our Spring Plant Sale every year right around Earth Day!
 We carry garden starts and some bedding plants as well as succulents.

 Egg Share: With this option you get one dozen eggs per week for 32 weeks.
 The hens who lay these eggs are free ranging, with supplemental chemical free non GMO feed from Stewart Farms, just North of Springfield.

-Mushrooms: If you sign up for this additional share, you will receive a package of Willow Mountain mushrooms each week.
-The varieties rotate through Portabella, Baby Bella, Button mushrooms, and Oysters with an occasional variety pack or surprise variety thrown in.
+Mushrooms: If you sign up for this additional share, you will receive a package of mushrooms from MO Mushrooms each week.
+The varieties rotate through several different types of Oysters and Lions Mane with an occasional variety pack or surprise variety thrown in.